peterbrittain/asciimatics/doc/source/io.rst

 Creating a Screen
 ------------------
 The starting point for any asciimatics program is the :py:obj:`.Screen` object.
-It can most easily be obtained from the :py:methods:`.wrapper` static method.
+It can most easily be obtained from the :py:meth:`.wrapper` static method.
 This will handle all the necessary initialization for your environment and pass the constructed Screen into the specified function.
 For example:

 .. code-block:: python